 Nowadays, Native American culture is valued or at least not openly derided.
 The Twin Cities commemorate Longfellow's hero and his wife Minnehaha in many place names and some wonderful works of art.
 While I was in Duluth, I bought a beautifully produced and illustrated hardback book of Longfellow's poem, which certainly repays reading today.
 It's an amazing and hypnotic piece of writing which presents its Native American characters and the landscape in which they lived in a hugely sympathetic and engaging way.

 I took lots of photographs of what I'm sure you'll agree is a beautiful place.
 Here's a selection.
-I'm looking forward to returning in the not-too-distant future.

 The mighty 'Old Man River'